aniruddhsingh7901/stakeBot/BLOCK_MODE_FEATURE.md

 ### What It Does
 - Stakes TAO on block N
-- Waits for next block (~12 seconds)
+- Waits 9 seconds (stays within same block)
-- Unstakes immediately on block N+1
+- Unstakes within same block N (~2-3 seconds before next block)
+- Waits only 3 seconds between cycles
 - Repeats if continuous mode is enabled

 ### When to Use